openUC2/UC2-GIT/TheBOX/Readme.md

 Useful for Workshops.
 Get back to use if you want to organize one together with us!

 ## Necessary Parts
-A file which lists all modules and components necessary to build one of those boxes can be found [here](./DOCUMENTS/Bill_of_Materials_In-Incubator-Microscope_v0.xlsx).
+The detailed up-to-date list of all components can be found in this [google-spreadsheet](https://drive.google.com/file/d/1Vh9hyDPg2nbcnaBAXX8jAnEIwKx_D-sa/view?usp=sharing).

 The overall price-tag is around 600€ including the Raspberry Pi, Camera, Optics, 3D printed parts and all additional components.